Do Go On - 407 - The Real Pocahontas

 You have to be able to do at least a general British.

-What makes you think, I'd wish my life for you.
+Like a Jason Statham you need, what makes you think I'd wish my life for you?

 Yes, exactly.